Introducing Soda Cleanse: From Detection to Remediation

 How is Soda Cleanse different from rule-based remediation platforms?

 Rule-based platforms keep detection and remediation in separate systems, which means they can drift apart and take months to deploy and configure.
-Soda Cleanse is contract-driven: fix strategies are declared inside the same data contract that validates your data, so every fix traces back to the rule it satisfies — and teams reach their first fix in days.
+Soda Cleanse is contract-driven: fix strategies are declared inside the same data contract that validates your data, so every fix traces back to the rule it satisfies.

 Trusted by the world’s leading enterprises